 Contact GDHA Advocacy Chair Suzanne Newkirk

-If you would like to contribute to our lobbying efforts, use the PayPal button below
+If you'd like to help with our lobbying efforts, please use the donate button below

 As of January 2020, the Georgia